 As a CHASS member, your organisation can be a part of an essential network for communication and collaboration across the diverse disciplines and institutions operating in the Humanities, Arts and Social Sciences (HASS) sector in Australia.

-Now is the time to build your organisation’s strong voice and presence through collaboration across disciplines and specialisations in the HASS sector, and CHASS’s membership can start you on your way.
-Become part of our vital and active network linking issues and ideas across the sector and the community.
+Now is the time to strengthen your organisation’s voice and presence in the sector, and CHASS’s membership can start you on your way.

-Membership is open to organisations with an interest in the future of humanities, arts and social sciences (HASS) in Australia.
-Membership subscriptions are renewable on 1 July each year and you will receive notification of renewal by email before the end of June.
+Membership is open to organisations with an interest in the future of HASS in Australia.
+Membership subscriptions are renewable on 1 July each year and you will receive notification of renewal by email towards the end of June.